-The underwriters are offering the bonds subject to various conditions.
-The underwriters expect to deliver the bonds to purchasers on or about July 19, 2005, through the book-entry facilities of The Depository Trust Company, or DTC, the Euroclear System, or Euroclear, and Clearstream Banking, société anonyme, or Clearstream, Luxembourg.
+The underwriter is offering the bonds subject to various conditions.
+The underwriter expects to deliver the bonds to purchasers on or about December 15, 2005, through the book-entry facilities of The Depository Trust Company, or DTC, the Euroclear System, or Euroclear, and Clearstream Banking, société anonyme, or Clearstream, Luxembourg.